chipster/chipster-openshift/k3s/logging.md

 # Chipster logging configuration
 ## Introduction

-Chipster loggin levels can be configured in file `log4j2.xml`.
+Chipster logging levels can be configured in file `log4j2.xml`.
 The [default configuration](https://github.com/chipster/chipster-web-server/blob/master/src/main/resources/log4j2.xml) is included in the jar packages.
 However, if a file `conf/log4j2.xml` exists, it will be used instead.

 This example shows how to change a logging level of individual library.
 By default the logging level of LdapExtLoginModule (used in [LDAP instructions](ldap.md) is `debug`.
 In this example we'll change it to `trace`.